 Pastured Lard Ain't Bad

 It’s no wonder fat from pigs is preferred by pie bakers over “vegetable” shortening; lard is natural.
 You can render it easily and minimally in a pot in your home kitchen - it does not need to be refined and processed beyond recognition.
 It has saturated fat and plenty of monounsaturated fat (which is what nutritionists love about olive oil).
 Plus, animal fats are low in polyunsaturated fat, which means they won't go rancid easily and they're great for cooking.
-As long as it comes from pastured pigs who got plenty of sunlight, lard is also packed with Vitamin D.
+Look for animal fat from pastured animals who get plenty of sunlight to get even more Vitamin D.

 Cut pork fat pieces into 1-inch cubes.

 For an easy and tasty dish, try tossing the fat with vegetables before oven-roasting them (like these baked sweet potato fries).
 Yum.
 And if you want it now and can’t wait, try shopping for non-hydrogenated lard, or try this one from pastured pigs by Fatworks.